 • To provide a quote or respond to an enquiry.

 • To send you marketing communications.
-We will send you marketing communications that we feel may be of interest to you.
-We will ask for your consent to send such communications to you at the time we collect that personal data and we will offer you the chance to opt out each time we communicate with you.
+We may send you marketing communications that we feel may be of interest to you.
+We will ask for your consent to send such communications to you at the time we collect that personal data, and we will offer you the chance to opt out each time we communicate with you.

 • To personalise your customer experience and improve your experience of our services.

 • To fulfil our legal responsibilities.
-We will collect, store and, in some cases, pass on personal data for legal reasons, including reporting accidents, incidents and safeguarding concerns.
+We will collect, store and, in some cases, pass on personal data for legal reasons to third parties, including reporting accidents, incidents and safeguarding concerns.

 How do we protect your personal data?